USING IRONWORD

 How to create a Word document from a template using C#: Figure 3 - Input example customer detail through the console

-In this example, we would be using the console to input the customer details to generate Word document from the template.
-But in scenarios where the user is utilizing an interface, you could create an object sender as a button that generates a Word document.
-The following code below is a brief example of this instance.
+In this example, we use the console to input the customer details to generate a Word document from the template.
+In scenarios where the user is working with an interface, you could create an object sender as a button that generates a Word document.
+The following code is a brief example of this instance:

 private void GenerateButton_Click(object sender, EventArgs e)